 This web site, web pages and all publications in the site are copyrighted by the Utah State Bar.
 Except as to licensing information about attorneys that is in the public domain, all right, title, and interest to the content displayed on the web site, including but not limited to the web site’s look and feel, data, information, text, graphics, images, sound or video materials, designs, trademarks, service marks, trade names, and URL is the property of the Utah State Bar, or its respective partners, agents or third parties.
 You may not use or display any trademarks or service marks owned by the Utah State Bar without our prior written consent.
 Visitors to the Utah State Bar’s web site are granted permission to reprint materials at the site for personal, non-commercial use.
 All other rights are reserved by the Utah State Bar.

-Notice of Legislative Rebate
+Notice of Legislative Positions Taken by Bar and Availability of Rebate

 Beneplace is an independent gateway for Utah State Bar lawyers and their families to access a wide variety of services, products and benefits at discounted rates offered by other companies.
 Neither the Utah State Bar nor Beneplace promotes nor endorses and is not responsible for any of these services, products or benefits.
 Although the website is maintained by Beneplace, any problems with the site or the benefit providers should be directed to them by using the Feedback Form or by calling 800-683-2886.